CodyHigdem/vulcanscaffold/readme.md

 You'll be prompted for a specific name of your schema.
 Write the schema as you would into your database.
 So for example wanting a Cats schema.

 Cat.
 The generator alters the Cat to cat at a few locations and also appends an S to it.
+So when using yo vulcan:forge make sure to use the right information.

+You will almost immediatly have to update

+1. Collections
+2. Routes
+3. createObject.html
+4. editObject.html
+5. listObject.html

+As these are cookie cutter statements.

 yo vulcan:forge